 The sketches you just made are a source of inspiration, not imitation.
 If you turned a magazine layout into a poster it would probably be awful, because magazines have an audience and intent that is completely different from yours.
 The real aim of the layout sketching exercise was to help you see common design solutions to the problem of fitting stuff on a page in a pleasing way.
 Because you wrote down what made each layout memorable, you can remix the elements you like and omit the rest.
 Go through your sketches and pick some that you like and find useful.
 Keep them in front of you as you begin the design process.

-'The design process’ is simply a race to create as many alternate layouts as possible.
+‘The design process’ is simply a race to create as many alternate layouts as possible.
 Import your story (text, graphics, captions) into your desktop publishing software and start arranging stuff on the page.
 Arrange them in ways that echo the layouts you liked from your magazine research.
 Once a layout is complete, duplicate the page and start moving those elements around again.
-By producing layouts over and over, you get yourself over the hump of boring and obvious designs and start pushing into what’s new and creative.
+By producing layouts over and over, you get yourself over the hump of boring and obvious designs and start pushing into what’s new and creative; your first idea is everyone else’s first idea too.
 Aim to produce 10 alternative layouts.
 It may get very difficult towards the end, but the results will get increasingly better.

 For a designer, whitespace is often just as important as the content.
 I [use it] to guide users through the interactions on a page.
 I use [it] to communicate what’s most important, what’s related, and what needs attention.